 Soft, delicious flapjacks with a layer of tasty jam.
 If that hasn’t made you want to make these Easy Jam Flapjack, the fact that they are so simple to make should!

-Just how easy are these flapjacks to make?
+Just how easy are these Jam flapjacks to make?

 When I say easy, I really do mean easy!
 There is no fancy equipment involved, literally melting and stirring.
-This makes these Easy Jam Flapjacks perfect for children to help with, but also great for unconfident bakers.
+This makes these flapjacks perfect for children to help with, but also great for unconfident bakers.

 Why add jam to flapjacks?